-3. (22-25) Looking to the Lord and finding salvation in surrender.
+3. (22-25) Looking to the LORD and finding salvation in surrender.

 a.
-Look to Me, and be saved, all you ends of the earth!
-This simple but powerful statement shows the plan of salvation.
+Look to Me, and be saved, all you ends of the earth: This simple but powerful statement shows the plan of salvation.

 i.
 It shows the simplicity of salvation: all we must do is look.
-“One can read may books on theology which expound all kinds of things in an attempt to show how man can reach God, but these theories are far from the truth.
+“One can read many books on theology which expound all kinds of things in an attempt to show how man can reach God, but these theories are far from the truth.
 The Holy Spirit needs exactly four letters, two of them the same, to tell us what to do: l-o-o-k.
 That is all.
 It is the simplest, basic thing any person can do, yet the most difficult to do in daily living.”
 (Redpath)

 ii.
 It shows the focus of salvation: we must look to God, and never to ourselves or to anything else of man.
 “Look unto ME, is His Word, which means looking away from the church because that will save nobody; away from the preacher because he can disappoint and disillusion you; away from all outward form and ceremony.
 You must look off from all this to the throne and there, in your heart, see the risen, reigning Lord Jesus Christ.”
 (Redpath)